Peder2911/Dfi_Docs/docs/prio_example_runs.md

 1. Do a Pdf-search, producing tmp.csv.
 2. Rename the initial file to ceasefire.csv
-3. Do a Simple_Csv run targeting ceasefire.csv using the regex string `initiated`, and renaming the result initiated.csv
+3. Do a Simple_Csv run targeting `/home/coder/Desktop/ceasefire.csv` using the regex string `initiated`, and renaming the result initiated.csv
-4. Do a Simple_Csv run targeting ceasefire.csv using the regex string `ended`, and renaming the result ended.csv
+4. Do a Simple_Csv run targeting `/home/coder/Desktop/ceasefire.csv` using the regex string `ended`, and renaming the result ended.csv

 Now i have three files, containing all of my results; a file containing all entries mentioning ceasefire, a file containing entries containing both ceasefire _and_ initiated, and a file containing entries containing both ceasefire _and_ initiated.